Science

 Know-how and skills

-• You will have a comprehensive theoretical training and an introduction to the experimental and observational aspects of the entire discipline.
+• You will receive comprehensive theoretical training and an introduction to the experimental and observational aspects of the entire discipline.

-• You will learn to design and conduct research projects in laboratories in areas such as theoretical physics, data analysis or instrumentation.
+• You will learn how to design and conduct research projects in laboratories in fields such as theoretical physics, data analysis, and instrumentation.

-• You will master the analytical, numerical and simulation tools necessary to model physical problems and to analyze and interpret experimental data.
+• You will master the analytical, numerical, and simulation tools needed to model physical problems and analyze and interpret experimental data.

-• You will learn to develop new knowledge, new procedures and to integrate knowledge from different fields.
+• You will learn how to develop new knowledge and procedures and integrate knowledge from different fields.

-• You will be able to identify, select, and critically analyze a variety of specialized resources to document a topic and synthesize this data for use.
+• You will be able to identify, select, and critically analyze various specialized resources to document a topic and synthesize this data for use.

-• During your internship project in a laboratory, you will learn about the daily life of research by making innovative contributions in high-level exchanges in international contexts.
+• During your immersion internship in a laboratory, you will learn about everyday research by making innovative contributions through high-level exchanges in international contexts.
 You will learn to communicate your results orally and in writing, in French and English.

 Read more